James A. Porter: Career

 Porter was the recipient of a grant from the Rockefeller Foundation in 1945.
 He took a leave of absence from teaching and spent a year in Cuba from 1945 to 1946, studying art and culture in Cuba and Haiti.
 In Haiti, Porter's subjects included the peasant class and landscapes of the country.
 While his work in Haiti focused on similar subjects as other Black artists who turned to Haiti for inspiration, such as William E. Scott and Aaron Douglas, his approach to the subject matter differed.
 He did not paint his Haitian subjects as simply picturesque and created monumental figures of the "market women" he saw.
 Porter's paintings and writing encouraged Americans to resist the urge upon traveling to Haiti and getting lost in the picturesque quality it holds on the surface.
 In an essay Porter wrote in 1946 for Opportunity Magazine entitled "Picturesque Haiti" he wrote, "It is altogether too easy to make the aesthetic blunder so easily made in the presence of the new and the strange, that is, to say of Haitian life or landscape, 'Oh, how picturesque!' " While his paintings made in Haiti showcased the same characters as other artists at the time he surrounded this figures not with the bounty of an imagined tropical island but with urban debris.
 The representation of economic pressures and struggles that shaped the world of the Haitians he painted separates his work from other artists inspired by Haiti before him.
-His thorough research Haiti, Cuba, and West Africa, stimulated his creating courses at Howard in "Latin American Art" and "African Art and Architecture".
-In 1955, he was awarded a fellowship by the Belgium-American Art Seminar and studied Flemish and Dutch Art of the sixteenth thru the eighteenth century while in Belgium.
+His thorough research on Haiti, Cuba, and West Africa stimulated his creating courses at Howard in "Latin American Art" and "African Art and Architecture".
+In 1955, he was awarded a fellowship by the Belgium-American Art Seminar and studied Flemish and Dutch Art of the 16th to the 18th century while in Belgium.
 With a grant from the newspaper, the Evening Star, Porter traveled to South Africa in 1963 to study West African architecture.
-He completed twenty-five paintings with South African themes during his time in the country.
+He completed 25 paintings with South African themes during his time in the country.

 Porter's work was shown in many group exhibitions during his forty year career.
-In 1940 his work was displayed at the American Negro Exposition in Chicago, and in 1948, he mounted a one-man exhibition of his work with the Barnett-Aden Gallery in Washington, D.C.
+In 1940, his work was displayed at the American Negro Exposition in Chicago, and in 1948, he mounted a one-man exhibition of his work with the Barnett-Aden Gallery in Washington, D.C.

 Personal life

 During his studies, Porter met Dorothy Burnett, a librarian at the Harlem branch of the New York Public Library, where he did research.
 On December 27, 1929, Porter and Burnett were married.
 They had one daughter, Constance Porter.
-They became professional as well as personal partners.
+The couple became professional as well as personal partners.
 Dorothy worked with Porter, providing bibliographic information critical to his investigations.
 Both worked at Howard University.
-Dorothy Porter was the director of Moorland Foundation, later known as the Moorland-Spingarn Research Center.
+Dorothy Porter was the director of the Moorland Foundation, later known as the Moorland-Spingarn Research Center.
 She developed and catalogued information about African-American artists.